The Leslie Flint Trust

-Robin and Wendy Evans
+by Robin C. Evans

 These séances were wonderful and we learned so much.
 One very interesting point is that the [spirit] voices actually moved around the room.
 As Mickey or whoever was talking at the time went to someone else you could hear the voice was further down the room.
 This does not come through on the audio unfortunately.

-Then some are going to ask did anyone famous come through?
+Some are going to ask did anyone famous come through?

-Well yes a few did.
+Well, yes a few did.
 Elizabeth Garret Anderson who started the first hospital for women.
 Nelly Wallace the old Music Hall star.
 You can Google them both and there is even some old newsreel footage of Nelly on YouTube.

 Anyway here is my story: